-Click here to go the Wisconsin Institute for Healthy Aging (WIHA) website to see a list of all the workshops (offered in partnership with WIHA) in Wisconsin.
+Click here to go the Wisconsin Institute for Healthy Aging (WIHA) website to see a list of all the workshops in Wisconsin.

 Stepping On is a 7-week evidence-based program that has been researched and proven to reduce falls in older people.
 This program meets once a week for two hours and is led by trained leaders.
 In addition, local guest experts provide information on exercise, vision, safety, and medications.
 Topics include: simple and fun balance and strength training, the role vision plays in keeping your balance, how medications can contribute to falls, ways to keep from falling when out in your community, what to look for in safe footwear, and how to eliminate fall hazards from your home.